daria-serkova/aws-cdk/geolocation-services/README.md

-# Cloud Serverless Document Management Solutions
+# Cloud Serverless Geolocation Data Solutions
 ## Overview

 The Serverless Geolocation Data Service offers a scalable, automated, and efficient framework for managing and retrieving geolocation data, including countries, states, and cities, in a localized format.
 This solution eliminates the complexity of traditional server management, providing a seamless experience for accessing and displaying location data with multiple language support.
 Its flexible design ensures broad applicability across various applications, making it easily customizable to meet specific localization needs.
 By leveraging serverless technologies, this service enhances operational efficiency, reduces overhead, and supports dynamic and accurate geolocation data retrieval, catering to diverse business requirements and enhancing user experience.